joristork/compbox/README.rst

 Peephole optimizer
 ==================

-The directories benchmarks, bin, include, lib and ssbig-na-sstrix are from /home/spolstra/vertalerbouw/.
-They contain tools we need.
+The stuff in tools/ is from /home/spolstra/vertalerbouw/.
 See http://staff.science.uva.nl/~andy/compiler/prac.html for details.

-The root folder is a mess now.